Legal document

 20. Changes to These Terms

-Pipefork may update these Terms from time to time.
 If changes are material, Pipefork will take reasonable steps to notify you, such as by email, dashboard notice, or requiring acceptance at next login.
+If a material change negatively affects your rights or use of the Service, Pipefork will provide reasonable notice where practical.

 Continued use of the Service after updated Terms become effective means you accept the updated Terms.